 There has been a notable decrease in the rate of refusal for DAs by DAPs, down from 10 per cent in the 2020 report to 4 per cent in the 2023-24 reporting period.
 This is the lowest ever percentage for this measure since the inception of DAPs.
 Rates of DA deferrals remain consistent at approximately 10 per cent.
-While this in turn means DA approval rates have increased, it still does not compare to the rate at which Local Governments approve DAs, with the Local Government Performance Monitoring Report finding that approximately 99 per cent of all DAs determined by Local Governments are approved.
+While this in turn means DA approval rates have increased, it still does not compare to the rate at which Local Governments approve DAs, with the Local Government Performance Monitoring Report finding that approximately 99 per cent of all DAs determined by Local Governments are approved2.

 Given this, WALGA welcomed the DAP reform that became operational on 1 March 2024 that removed the mandatory monetary thresholds, allowing applicants to choose whether to go the DAP pathway or through a Local Government to obtain an approval.
 Given the timeframe of this report, there is insufficient data to determine if these amendments will result in fewer DAP applications.
-However, anecdotally Local Governments have advised that applicants are increasingly choosing the Local Government pathway, including for complex and high value proposals.